satorp/NoesisGUIApp/README.md

 # Getting started
 - If you have not done so, download and install (unzip) the Noesis GUI SDK.
 Take note of its directory location.
+- Build `NoesisGUI-win-x86_64.sln` solution that comes with the SDK (only NoesisApp library is necessary).
 - Copy NoesisGUIApp distribution zip file to Visual C++ user template directory (`%USERPROFILE%\Documents\Visual Studio 2019\Templates\ProjectTemplates\Visual C++ Project`).
 You may also deploy it to system-wide template directory.
 See [here](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-locate-and-organize-project-and-item-templates?view=vs-2019) for details.
 - Restart Visual Studio